fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 Some of the drawbacks are as follows:

 **Encouraging the Max-Abstraction impulse.** It is highly likely this feature will encourage the practice of "max-abstraction" in F# - that is, using more and more abstraction (in this case over types constrained by IWSAMs) to try to get maximal code reuse, even at the cost of massive loss of code readability and simplicity.
 This kind of programming can be enormously enjoyable - it seems to satisfy a primitive and powerful desire in the human mind to abstract and generalise, and almost never loses its attraction.
-Perhaps it even allows us to draw closer to the divine - a world of essences untainted by reality.
-However, back in the land of the real, it can also be an enormous waste of time, as very often the amount of code successfully reused is very low, while the complexity in comprehending, using, debugging, extending and code-reviewing the corresponding frameworks is high.
+Perhaps this is because it is perceived to allow us to draw closer to the divine - a world of perfect abstractions untainted by reality - and indeed advocacy for these techniques can often verge on the evangelical.
+However, back in the land of the real, it can also be an enormous waste of time, as very often the amount of code successfully reused is very low, while the complexity in learning, comprehending, using, debugging and code-reviewing the corresponding frameworks is high, and the frameworks are often fragile.

 **Subsequent demands for more type-level computation.**  This feature will lead to extensive demands for more features for type-level computation, giving ever more obscure code that is abstract, general and impenetrable.
 This in turn can give demand for more abstraction capabilities in the language.
 These will in turn feed the productivity-burning bonfire of max-abstraction.